swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

   /// Creates a file path component from a string literal.
   ///
-  /// Precondition: `stringLiteral` is non-empty and has only one component in it. public init(stringLiteral: String)
+  /// Precondition: `stringLiteral` is non-empty and contains no `NUL`
+  /// or directory separator.
+  public init(stringLiteral: String)

   /// Creates a file path component from a string.
   ///
-  /// Returns `nil` if `string` is empty, a root, or has more than one component
+  /// Returns `nil` if `string` is empty or contains `NUL` or a
-  /// in it.
+  /// directory separator.
   public init?(_ string: String)
 }